Calcium

 Best Times to Take Calcium Citrate

-1. With Meals.
 Food improves absorption and reduces side effects (gas, bloating).

-- Acidic foods/drinks (e.g., orange juice, tomato sauce) – citrate absorbs well in acidic environments.
+Best paired with: - Acidic foods/drinks (e.g., orange juice, tomato sauce) – citrate absorbs well in acidic environments.

 Avoid:

--Iron supplements (take iron 2–4 hours apart).
+Iron supplements (take iron 2–4 hours apart).

-- Levothyroxine (thyroid medication – take calcium 4+ hours apart).
+Levothyroxine (thyroid medication – take calcium 4+ hours apart).

 - Why: Bone remodelling peaks at night.
 Studies suggest nighttime calcium may:

-- Reduce bone resorption (breakdown).
+Reduce bone resorption (breakdown).

-- Optimise calcium integration into bones.
+Optimise calcium integration into bones.

-- Ideal with dinner or a small bedtime snack (if tolerated).
+Ideal with a small bedtime snack.

 Avoid These Times

-⚠️ With Certain Medications:
+With Certain Medications:

-- Antibiotics (tetracyclines, quinolones), bisphosphonates (e.g., Fosamax®), or
+Antibiotics (tetracyclines, quinolones), bisphosphonates (e.g., Fosamax®),

-- zinc/iron supplements – space by 2–4 hours.
+zinc/iron supplements – space by 2–4 hours.

-- May cause nausea or acid reflux (citrate is acidic).
+On an Empty Stomach: - May cause nausea or acid reflux (citrate is acidic).

 Key Tips for Better Results